digriffiths/Sentiment_Analysis_Based_Trading_Strategy/README.md

 ## Features

-- **Sentiment Scoring**: Assigns sentiment scores to Bitcoin news headlines using VADER.
+- **Sentiment Scoring**: Assigns sentiment scores to Bitcoin news headlines using VADER and Textblob.
 - **Market Data Integration**: Adds Bitcoin market data (price, returns) to the sentiment data.
 - **Resampling**: Converts the high-frequency sentiment and market data into daily frequency for analysis.
 - **Strategy Execution**: Implements a trading strategy based on the sentiment and market data.